-Pro Tip: An official employee recognition platform like Applauz Recognition provides a digital hub where workers can mutually recognize each other work — boosting collaboration and morale — essentially building a “fun” workplace where people will be excited to go to work in the morning.
-Instead of being absent.
+Pro Tip: An employee recognition platform like Applauz Recognition provides a digital space where workers can mutually recognize each other work.

-Lowering employee absenteeism is possible with two critical areas of employee engagement: Work/life balance and recognition and rewards.
+Lowering employee absenteeism is possible with two critical areas of employee engagement: Work/life balance and recognition and appreciation.

 First, a healthy work/life balance means executing policies that focus on supporting the mental and physical health of employees.
 This means that "burnout" culture is not promoted.
 Employees are entitled to free time in the evenings on weekends.
 They can unplug and take care of their families and themselves without worrying about being privately chastised for it.